Behind the Michael Rockefeller Death Mystery

 Rockefeller

-Michael Rockefeller famously disappeared during an expedition to New Guinea in 1961.
-He is seen here, far right in the back row, with his brothers, Steven (far left) and Rodman.
-His father, New York Governor Nelson A. Rockefeller, is seated to the right of his first wife, Mary Todhunter Clark, with daughters, Mary (far left) and Anne (right).
+Michael Rockefeller (pictured here, far right in the back row) famously disappeared during an expedition to New Guinea in 1961.
+His father, New York Governor Nelson A. Rockefeller, is to the right of his first wife, Mary Todhunter Clark, with daughters, Mary (far left) and Anne (right).
 Keystone/Hulton Archive/Getty Images

 When author and travel writer Carl Hoffman was thinking about ideas for his next book project, he knew he wanted to explore a story that resonated deeply with readers.
-What could be more intriguing than — akin to the disappearance of Amelia Earhart — the story of the disappearance in 1961 of Michael Rockefeller, the 23-year-old son of prominent political figure Nelson Rockefeller?
+What could be more intriguing than — akin to the disappearance of Amelia Earhart — the Michael Rockefeller death theories?

 Advertisement